-The introduction of such a course at Throop College is closely connected with the development of the manufacturing industries of the Pacific Coast.
+These courses at Throop College may be expected to contribute in an important way to the development of the manufacturing industries of the Pacific Coast by training men who are competent to direct them.
 That such a development is bound to take place on a large scale in the near future seems highly probable, by reason of the remoteness of this section from the manufacturing centers of the East, by reason of the cheapness of power, obtainable either from the combustion of oil or from the utilization of water, and because of the increased labor supply, which the Panama Canal will make available.
-It would seem that the College could in no more effective way contribute to the establishment of such manufacturing industries than by training engineers who are competent to direct them.